Francisco Keil do Amaral: Early life and education

-He lived a large part of his childhood in Canas de Senhorim, where he completed his primary education.
-After a stay in Luanda (1920-1921), where his father was Governor-General, he attended Colégio Nacional and Liceu Gil Vicente (1922-1928).
+Keil do Amaral completed his primary education in Canas de Senhorim.
+He later attended Colégio Nacional and Liceu Gil Vicente (1922-1928).

+Career

-He began his professional life in 1929, as an advertising "designer" (with Fred Kradolfer and José Rocha).
+Keil do Amaralbegan his professional life in 1929, as an advertising "designer" (with Fred Kradolfer and José Rocha).
 In 1930 he enrolled in the special Architecture course at the Lisbon School of Fine Arts, but in the next year he was subject to a disciplinary process, motivated by a conflict with the professor of architecture, Arnaldo Redondo Adães Bermudes.
 He completes the course, as an external student, working in Carlos Ramos' studio, whose example will mark his future options and, in particular, the functionalist character and purism of his first works (Instituto Pasteur, Porto, 1933–1935).

 Still a student, he participated in important exhibitions at the National Society of Fine Arts (1932, 1933).
 In 1936, he won the competition for the Pavilhão de Portugal at the Universal Fair in Paris, imposing a renewing taste in the official programs.
 He remained in Paris for one year.
 He visited Netherlands, where he discovered the work of Willem Marinus Dudok (a great admirer of Frank Lloyd Wright).
 For Keil, the fascination with Dutch architecture (and Frank Lloyd Wright) stemmed from its progressive, modern character, which reconciled evenly with traditions.
 "This binomial will clearly define the practice of the architect" leading him, after his return to Portugal, to demarcate aspects of his initial work, the influence of Carlos Ramos and, even more, the historicist and regionalist constraints of the official architecture of the Estado Novo.
 He would propose a third way, concerned above all with the well-being and happiness of the common man, where "rationalism goes hand in hand with poetry".

 "When, in the middle of the Salazar dictatorship, Portuguese architecture is divided between the mentors of the regime and the desire for a functionalism of an international character, [Keil do Amaral stands out] as the figure who with more energy and lucidity defends the bases for building a different perspective of work, theoretically rational and formally linked to local identities, appealing to a simple and balanced language, inspired by the continuity and the integrative sense that seems to be a constant of Portuguese architecture ".

 "From a formal point of view, Keil do Amaral's vast production in the 1940s, in addition to documenting contacts with the architecture of Northern Europe and the United States, translates a personal conception of spaces and volumes that transcends conceptual limitations of modernism.
 And while maintaining the basic assumptions of modern architecture, it does not ignore the experience, especially vernacular, of the past".